18F/join.tts.gsa.gov/pages/positions/login.gov-security-engineer-tech-expert.md

 Oral Communication - This skill is generally demonstrated by assignments where the applicant persuades others to take a particular course of action or to accept findings, recommendations, changes, or alternative viewpoints.
 Problem Solving - This skill is generally demonstrated by assignments where the applicant identifies and accommodates technology and resource constraints;
 AND
-To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
+To qualify, your resume must demonstrate at least one (1) year of specialized experience at GS-14 level (or equivalent).
+Specialized experience is defined as:

+- Participating in, contributing to, or leading red team, blue team, or purple team engagements
+- Experience researching emerging threats, building threat models or conducting threat hunts.
+- Conducting dynamic testing with BurpSuite, Zed Attack Proxy (ZAP) or other vulnerability scanning tools.
+- Collaborating with development teams, engineers, cross-functional teams, or Security Operations Center (SOC) professionals to provide cybersecurity guidance
+- Experience applying industry practices such as Agile or iterative development methodologies, open source, object oriented programming or DevOps.

 {% if page.job_announcement_number %}
 **Job announcement number:**